For

 Discovery Kits include a variety of artifacts and specimens from the Museum’s Collection that allow students to investigate global and local objects.
 The Collections support the Museum’s mission of inspiring curiosity and discovery around science, history, and culture.
 Each kit includes objects from the Museums archives, helpful resources and suggested activities.
 Discovery Kits are a great way to incorporate primary source and object-based learning into the classroom or as a way to prepare for or extend a Museum visit.

-Discovery Kits Themes
+Discovery Kit Themes

 1. Anishinabe Culture: Learn how Anishinabek have lived alongside the natural world through a variety of artifacts that tell the story of the first people of this place.